-The term “colored coins” has been a part of the crypto lexicon since December 2012, with the inception of a project built on the Bitcoin blockchain by a team that included Ethereum creator Vitalik Buterin: Meni Rosenfeld’s paper was the first to describe the concept.
-The project grew from the idea of issuing real-world assets like real estate on a blockchain.
-It became clear that the limited throughput of Bitcoin (and associated fees) would not be able to provide the necessary scalability to this growing sector within the crypto industry.
+The term “colored coins” has been a part of the crypto lexicon since December 2012, with the inception of a project built on the Bitcoin blockchain by a team that included Ethereum creator Vitalik Buterin.
+Meni Rosenfeld’s paper was the first to describe the concept.
+The project grew from the idea of issuing real-world assets, like real estate, on a blockchain, but it soon became clear that the limited throughput of Bitcoin (and associated fees) would not be able to provide the necessary scalability to this growing sector within the crypto industry.
 However, the original concept of colored coins opened possibilities for experimentation and laid the groundwork for IOTA’s native assets.

 Before we explore the how native assets are created, here is a quick overview of their benefits: